cosmos/registry/README.md

 # Goal
-Creation and maintain a global chain registry, to applications to discover and communicate with different chains that support the [IBC protocol](https://github.com/cosmos/ics).
+Create and maintain a global chain registry for applications to discover and communicate with different chains that support the [IBC protocol](https://github.com/cosmos/ics).

 * Allow contributors to take ownership of the data they submit
 * Provide all information necessary to communicate with each chain